Indigenous Performance

 devised/directed

-Inspired by an ancient Inupiat legend, the drama is conceived and directed after years of research by Tom Riccio.
-Qayaq: The Magical Man is a mesmerizing celebration of the richness of Alaska Native culture an impressive achievement.
+Inspired by an ancient Inupiat legend, Tom Riccio conceived and directed the drama after years of research.
+Qayaq: The Magical Man is a mesmerizing celebration of the richness of Alaska Native culture, an impressive achievement.

 Twelve Moons